umarcor/osvb/doc/apis/tool.rst

 proposes using EDAM as the unified format for passing parameters between nodes.

-On the other hand, as shown in the diagram of section :ref:`OSVB:API:Core`, developers of Edalize and PyFPGA have been lately working towards making integration easier.
+On the other hand, as shown in the diagram of section :ref:`OSVB:API:Core`, developers of Edalize and PyFPGA have been lately working towards making integration easier:

-On the one hand, experimental support for *launchers* was added to Edalize (`olofk/edalize@f8b3f66 <https://github.com/olofk/edalize/commit/f8b3f666a282e09b8ce06388101d179f8c70e8d4>`__).
+* Experimental support for *launchers* was added to Edalize (`olofk/edalize@f8b3f66 <https://github.com/olofk/edalize/commit/f8b3f666a282e09b8ce06388101d179f8c70e8d4>`__).
   That allows wrapping the lower level commands.

-On the other hand, `OpenFlow <https://github.com/PyFPGA/openflow>`__ was split from PyFPGA.
+* `OpenFlow <https://github.com/PyFPGA/openflow>`__ was split from PyFPGA.
   OpenFlow wraps (Docker/Podman) containers, allowing usage of EDA tools without installing them natively.
   By default, containers from `hdl/containers <https://github.com/hdl/containers>`__ are used.

 By combining both solutions, users can use Edalize with containers.
 Anyhow, extending OpenFlow for supporting multiple and dynamically defined workflows imposes similar challenges as the ones described for Edalize.

 Even though using Python based libraries is proposed here, the architecture is not limited to Python tasks.
-It is desirable to wrap existing CLI or shell scripts, indeed.
+It is indeed desirable to reuse existing CLI or shell scripts, instead of being forced to rewrite them.
-It is compulsory when dealing with vendor tools.
+That is compulsory when dealing with vendor tools.
 Furthermore, some SymbiFlow scripts for using QuickLogic devices are currently written in bash.
-Therefore, having them available in the same workflow would make integration with other tasks easier.
+Therefore, having them available in the same workflow as the Python tasks makes integration easier.
 In fact, both Edalize and PyFPGA are generators and wrappers around TCL scripts and/or Makefiles.

-Summarising, I believe we need to agree on some common format for defining what a task is, which are the inputs and the outputs.
+Summarising, we should agree on some common format for defining what a task is, which are the inputs and the outputs.
 That might be EDAM.
 However, that is also related to pyCAPI and pyOSVR, since Source and Report nodes (aka edge payloads) should satisfy those formats.
 Therefore, we need to analyse whether those can be wrapped in EDAM.
-Then, we should document how to compose and execute those tasks with Invoke/NetworkX/Airflow;
+Then, we should document how to compose and execute those tasks with pydoit/Invoke/NetworkX/Airflow;
 or some custom solution if those don't fit.
 From this point of view, Edalize and PyFPGA might be rethought as frontends (project managers) and backends (task providers) of the task execution core.